PhantomDaDev/PhantomDaDev/README.md

 - 👋 Hi, I’m @PhantomDaDev
 - 👀 I’m interested in web and game development
-- 🌱 I’m currently learning JS and C++
+- 🌱 I’m currently learning backend web dev and Svelte
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me ...
+- 📫 How to reach me: discord @phantom.java

 <!---
 PhantomDaDev/PhantomDaDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.